Resources

 • You have to call your mother –> You get to call your mother

-• I really need to finish this assignment –> I am choosing to finish this assignment
+• I need to finish this assignment –> I am choosing to finish this assignment

 Emotional Processing